Subbase or Subgrade: Improving Soil Conditions

 - Provide strength and support to the overlying pavement

 - Provide drainage and frost protection

-- Prevents settlements to pavement and slab on grade
+- Prevent settlements to pavement and slab on grade

-- It can be reused if you decide to change your pavement surface.
+- Be reusable if you decide to change your pavement surface

-- It can create a workable surface prior to placing the finished pavement
+- Create a workable surface prior to the placing of the finished pavement

 Typical Subbase Materials

-Some of the most used subbase materials are:
+Some of the most used subbase materials include: